-The West Neighbourhood Music School has been providing adults and children with the chance to experience the joy of music since 1930.
+The Music School at West Neighbourhood House has been providing adults and children with the chance to experience the joy of music since 1930.

-Today, students of all ages and abilities are welcome to enroll in programs at the Music School.
+Today, students (ages 7+) and of all musical abilities are welcome to enroll in programs at the Music School.
 Subsidies are available.

-- Common Thread Kids Choir, a non-auditioned choir for children 6-13 years old.
+- Kids Choir, a non-auditioned choir for children 7-13 years old.
 With conductor Leanne Piller, students will learn a wide variety of songs that build a sense of belonging, respect for diversity, and positive social change from a youth perspective.
-Common Thread Kids is the result of a partnership between West Neighbourhood House and Common Thread Community Chorus.

 - Toronto Song Lovers Adults Choir, an adult community choir (ages 14 and up) that sings a wide range of music from spiritual and show tunes to world music and folk.
 There is no audition and all are welcome.

-- Private music lessons for children and adults, currently being offered virtually.
+- Private music lessons for children and adults.

 - Youth Inside Opera Program